-MESSAGE: T.STP BM FLT (41)

-PURPOSE: Indicates that the press came to a

-stop past the LIMIT ANGLE setpoint (see Press Utility section).
+MESSAGE: PURPOSE: T.STP BM FLT (41) Indicates that the press came to a stop past the LIMIT ANGLE setpoint (see Press Utility section).
 This is used as an extra cross check and determines that you have properly set your STOP ANGLE and/or properly set up your TDC.

-MESSAGE: STOP (5)

-PURPOSE: Indicates that the "Stop" button

-is being pushed.
+MESSAGE: PURPOSE: GUARD OPEN (35) Indicates that the light curtain input is open.
+The input must be closed (Green condition on the light curtain) before you can run, if the light curtain keyswitch is turned on.
+Reset this by clearing your guard (closing the contact at Terminal #18).
+MESSAGE: PURPOSE: STOP (5) Indicates that the "Stop" button is being pushed.
 The display will return to display "Off" when you release this button.
-STOP will turn off the system relay.

-MESSAGE: E-STOP (6) E-STOP 2 (44)

-PURPOSE: Indicates that the "Emergency

-Stop" button is being pushed.
-The display will return to display "Off" when you release this button.
-E-STOP will turn off the System Relay.

-MESSAGE: TOP STOP (4)

-PURPOSE: Indicates that the "Top Stop"

-button is being pushed.
+STOP will turn off the system MESSAGE: PURPOSE: EXT TRIP (37) (optional) External Trip mode activated by keyswitch close of Terminal #64.
+MESSAGE: PURPOSE: relay.
+E-STOP (6) E-STOP 2 (44) Indicates that the "Emergency Stop" button is being pushed.
+The display will return to display "Off" when MESSAGE: PURPOSE: EXT WAIT (38) (optional) External Trip mode waiting for external trip input (Terminal #60) to cycle machine.
+This mode will reset back to status message (37) if no signal is received within 30 seconds. you release this button. É-STOP will turn off the System Relay.
+MESSAGE: PURPOSE: Pressure #1 (25) Pressure switch input #1 open (Terminal #9) MESSAGE: PURPOSE: TOP STOP (4) Indicates that the "Top Stop" button is being pushed.
 This button is used to return the press to top stop during continuous mode operation.

-MESSAGE: PALM 1/2 (3/4) (5/6) (7/8) (17-20)

-PURPOSE: Indicates that only 1 palm was

-activated or the 2nd palm was not activated within 1/4 second.
+MESSAGE: PURPOSE: Pressure #2 (26) Pressure switch input #2 open (Terminal #10) MESSAGE: PURPOSE: PALM 1/2 (3/4) (5/6) (7/8) (17-20) Indicates that only 1 palm was activated or the 2nd palm was not acti- vated within 1/4 second.
 The numbers indicate which button pair.
 Release both buttons to reset.

-MESSAGE: STROKE INT.
-(40)

-PURPOSE: Indicates that the press was stopped before auto-return point was reached (I.E. Light Curtain circuit open, hands off palm buttons, etc.), or the press came to stop past the Limit Angle (see Press Utility section).
+MESSAGE: PURPOSE: PRIOR ACT (36) (optional) External Trip mode Prior Act button pushed (Terminal #59) and waiting for the press to cycle one time using the palm buttons.
+You have ten (10) seconds after the button push to MESSAGE: PURPOSE: STROKE INT.
+(40) Indicates that the press was stopped before auto-return point was reached (I.E. Light Curtain circuit open, hands off palm buttons, etc.), or the press came to stop past the Limit Angle MESSAGE: PURPOSE: Must hold 2x (23) The palm buttons must be held in for two complete strokes to lock in Continuous mode. (see Press Utility section).
 The press automatically goes into INCH mode forcing you to use the palm buttons to get back to Top of Stroke.
-This message will not clear until your back up to

-TOP and past the Limit Angle.

-MESSAGE: STAT OFF&ACT (61)

-PURPOSE: Palm button station keyswitch

-indicates that the station is OFF, but the palm buttons are currently activated.

-MESSAGE: GUARD OPEN (35)

-PURPOSE: Indicates that the light curtain

-input is open.
-The input must be closed (Green condition on the light curtain) before you can run, if the light curtain keyswitch is turned on.
-Reset this by clearing your guard (closing the contact at Terminal #18).

-MESSAGE: EXT TRIP (37)

-PURPOSE: (optional) External Trip mode

-activated by keyswitch close of Terminal

-MESSAGE: EXT WAIT (38)

-PURPOSE: (optional) External Trip mode

-waiting for external trip input (Terminal #60) to cycle machine.
-This mode will reset back to status message (37) if no signal is received within 30 seconds.

-MESSAGE: Pressure #1 (25)

-PURPOSE: Pressure switch input #1 open

-(Terminal #9)

-MESSAGE: Pressure #2 (26)

-PURPOSE: Pressure switch input #2 open

-(Terminal #10)

-MESSAGE: PRIOR ACT (36)

-PURPOSE: (optional) External Trip mode

-Prior Act button pushed (Terminal #59)

-and

-waiting for the press to cycle one time using the palm buttons.
-You have ten (10) seconds after the button push to cycle the press.

-MESSAGE: Must hold 2x (23)

-PURPOSE: The palm buttons must be held

-in for two complete strokes to lock in

-Continuous mode.

-MESSAGE: TRIP ACTIVE (39)

-PURPOSE: (optional) External Trip mode,

-External trip input (Terminal #60) held closed past the Bypass-Angle setpoint.
-Press "Stop" button to reset this message.

-MESSAGE: MST/SLV DISG (50)

-PURPOSE: Status messages sent from Mas-

-ter and Slave computers do not agree with each other.
+This mes- sage will not clear until your back up to TOP and past the Limit Angle.
+MESSAGE: PURPOSE: TRIP ACTIVE (39) (optional) External Trip mode, External trip input (Terminal #60) held closed past the Bypass-Angle setpoint.
+Press "Stop" button to reset this mes- sage.
+MESSAGE: PURPOSE: STAT OFF&amp;ACT (61) Palm button station keyswitch indicates that the station is OFF, but the palm buttons are currently activated.
+MESSAGE: PURPOSE: MST/SLV DISG (50) Status messages sent from Mas- ter and Slave computers do not agree with each other.
 Call for assistance.